-This course will examine aspects of the transition process from infancy to post secondary.
+This course examines aspects of the transition process from infancy to post-secondary.
 Self-determination will be explored as well as career and vocational education.
 Different types of transition assessments and checklists will be examined.
-The course will help teachers become aware of the importance of working with families and community agencies to ease the process and bring about positive results.
+The course will emphasize the importance of working with families and community agencies to ease the process and bring about positive results.